 Students who are registered for at least 12 credit hours per semester are considered full-time students.
 Students who are registered for fewer than 12 credit hours per semester are part-time students.
-Students should note that most programs require more than 15 credit hours per semester in order to graduate in two years or less.
+Students should note that most programs require more than 15 credit hours per fall and spring semesters in order to graduate in two years or less.